My remarks are intended only to illustrate points in relation to the 2T concept.

 - or pelvic (Iliac) support.
 These have to be designed with precision to be effective.
 This is often not fully understood.

-A knowledge of the 2T concept, a full solution, is helpful with the understanding of the following comments.
+Simply, prolonged sitting still results in backache.
+A knowledge of the 2T concept, a full solution, is helpful for the understanding of the following comments.

 A garden recliner.
 It has only two positions.
 Both are shown.
 Simple but very comfortable.

 There is no shaped back support, having been designed before the importance of this had been appreciated.
 It provides a clue to the development of an office chair and is a forerunner of many of the principles expressed.

 Another garden chair, from France, which now claims to be a recliner and make zero gravity a selling point.
 I approached them with this possibility and heard no more.
 The leg-rest retraction is interesting, simple and has points for a 2Tilt concept.

 I do not know if their move was post hoc or propter hoc.